melamju/AdaptiveSortTest/README.md

 PA11 - Adaptive Sorting Algorithms

-Source code of the runtime test used in table 1. and table 2.
+Source code of the runtime tests shown in table 1. and table 2.

 Algorithms:
 - MergeSort from HappyCoders.eu,